awtterpip/Syncora/README.md

-# music-sync
+# Syncora
-A web application allowing multiple people to listen to music together.
+A music client allowing people to listen to music together.
+Powered by socket.io.

+### STILL A WIP